A few little hard earned tips to share 🙂

-Adopt a mean black cat who vomits all over your house and always seeks out your newest home decor addition to sit on and ruin with his black hair.
+Adopt a really mean black cat who vomits all over your house and always seeks out your newest home decor addition to sit on and ruin with his black hair.

 Prior to a furniture delivery, ask a woman if she has any stairs and when the answer is “no” show up with a dresser that is heavier than a baby grand and proceed to take it up 3 flights of turning stairs anyway because you are too shy to confront her.
 Oh, and end up injuring your back in the process.